NBISweden/data-submission-documentation/ENA/5894-Geodia-assembly/README.md

 ## 5.4 Third submission round (HiSeqX reads)

 For the two larger HiSeqX files they were, just as before, downloaded from UPPMAX, validated, and zipped.
-THe manifest (manifest_HiSeqX.txt) was defined as:
+The manifest (manifest_HiSeqX.txt) was defined as:

 ```
 STUDY PRJEB58046